Knicks bring Tom Thibodeau back to New York as new coach

 Thibodeau, 62, is 352-246 in eight seasons coaching Chicago and Minnesota.
 He was the Coach of the Year in 2011 in his first season with the Bulls, whom he led to 50 wins in three of his five seasons.

+Knicks leadership sees in Thibodeau’s teams what’s long been missing at Madison Square Garden: a willingness to play as a team and compete every night.

+“We, along with our fan base, expect these qualities to be on display on a daily basis,” general manager Scott Perry said.

-Thibodeau was an assistant to Jeff Van Gundy when the Knicks reached the 1999 NBA Finals.
-He reached the finals two other times as an assistant to Doc Rivers with the Boston Celtics, winning the 2008 championship.
+Thibodeau also reached the finals twice as an assistant to Doc Rivers with the Boston Celtics, winning the 2008 championship.
+He is regarded as one of the league’s best and most demanding defensive coaches.

+He will try to bring back the defensive intensity that the Knicks were known for in the 1990s.
+His teams twice led the league in fewest points per game allowed in his eight seasons as a head coach and ranked in the top 10 three other times.

+His last season was his rockiest.
+He was fired by the Timberwolves midway through the 2018-19 season that began when star Jimmy Butler sought to be traded.

 By BRIAN MAHONEY